antony-jr/blue-glow/README.md

 Only requires a **personal github token** which has a permission to read your notifications. (does not require any other permissions)

+# Other Platform Support

+I don't really think that anyone would use this , I mainly created this for myself.
+So if you need this application for other platforms other than linux , Then I would be happy to activate automatic builds for Windows and MacOSX.
+(PS: The application is mostly cross platform)

 # Icons

 Icons made by [Chanut](https://www.flaticon.com/authors/chanut) and